TCP015164/PPL-Assignments/README.md

 # PPL-Assignments
-This repository is created for PPL subject's assignments submittion.
+This repository is created for PPL subject's assignments submition.